Rani Mukerji: Personal life

 Mukerji prefers not to publicise her personal life.
-She limits her interactions with the media and is sometimes labelled a recluse; she said in a 2011 interview, "Today actors have become more open with the media.
+She limits her interactions with the media and is sometimes labelled a recluse; she said in a 2011 interview: "Today actors have become more open with the media.
 But this has posed a problem for actors like me because if I don't do that, then I end up being called reclusive.
 So now I have changed myself and am easily approachable."
 Mukerji has collaborated frequently and maintained a close friendship with actors Shah Rukh Khan and Aamir Khan, and filmmaker Karan Johar.
 She does not have any social media accounts, as she prefers to keep a low profile.

 The nature of Mukerji's relationship with filmmaker Aditya Chopra was the topic of fervent tabloid reporting in India, though she refused to publicly talk about it.
 On 21 April 2014, she married Chopra at a private Bengali ceremony in Italy.
 The following year, she gave birth to their daughter Adira.
 She has said that "the time spent being a mother is the happiest period of my life".
 Mukerji has said that she believes in maintaining a work-life balance after motherhood, adding that "it is extremely important for [a mother] to have a career and use her time constructively".
 In 2023, she revealed that she had a miscarriage in 2020, five months into her second pregnancy.
-A practising Hindu, Mukerji actively participates in Hindu festivals, including Durga Puja.
+A practising Hindu, Mukerji participates in Hindu festivals, including Durga Puja.